ERCC PORTAL

 eventtype

-• Heavy rainfall continues to affect Guangdong province in southern China since 20 April, causing severe floods, river overflow and severe weather-related incidents that have resulted in casualties and damage.
+• Heavy rainfall has been affecting New Delhi in northern India, since 27 June, causing severe weather-related incidents that have resulted in casualties and damage.

 eventtype